paulaime/awesome-privacy/README.md

 * [TrackerControl](https://trackercontrol.org) – An Android app to monitor and control trackers and ads.
 * [Jumbo](https://www.jumboprivacy.com) – A privacy app to clean your digital life.
 * [Orbot](https://guardianproject.info/apps/org.torproject.android/) – A free proxy app that empowers other apps to use the internet more securely.
-* [NetGuard](https://netguard.me) – A simple way to block access to the internet per application.

 ## Two-factor authentication